n1kito/minishell/src/builtins/README.md

   -  I don't know if I have to deal with this by hand or if this is part of the parser.
 - [ ] Handle export called with empty string (returns error)
   - `export ""`
+    - bash: export: `': not a valid identifier

 #### unset
 - [ ] Code function to remove variable from linked list with `unset`.